zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/migration-tasks/migration-tasks.md

 ## Task 2: Create Connections for the Target (ADB) database

   Once you're running SQL Developer, first you'll need to create appropriate user for the target schema, which is ATP in our case.
 You can use following SQL script to create a sample user for the connection, with appropriate roles.
-You can follow step 1 from this link, for how to create connection to Autonomous Database from SQL Developer: [Connecting SQL Developer to Autonomous Transaction Processing](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/atp/OBE_/connecting_sql_developer_to_autonomous_transaction_processing.html) (step 1 only).
-Or you can follow next task: **Task 2a: Other Reference Lab: How to Connect to Autonomous Database from SQL Developer**
+You can follow step 1 from this link, for how to create connection to Autonomous Database from SQL Developer: [Connecting SQL Developer to Autonomous Transaction Processing](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/atp/OBE_Connecting%20SQL%20Developer%20to%20Autonomous%20Transaction%20Processing/connecting_sql_developer_to_autonomous_transaction_processing.html) (step 1 only).
+Or you can follow next task: **Task 2a: Appendix: How to Connect to Autonomous Database from SQL Developer**

-## Task 2a: Other Reference Lab: How to Connect to Autonomous Database from SQL Developer
+## Task 2a: Appendix: How to Connect to Autonomous Database from SQL Developer

-  Click this link to follow the lab:  [Other Reference Lab: How to Connect to Autonomous Database from SQL Developer] (?lab=adw-connection-wallet)
+  Click this link to follow the lab:  [Appendix: How to Connect to Autonomous Database from SQL Developer] (?lab=adw-connection-wallet)

   Once complete, please return back to the **Task 2b** of this lab.